 - Patterns: Like probes and sensors, patterns also achieve the same purpose of getting information on the devices and applications on the network.
-But patterns are faster and make it easier to figure out what went wrong as there is only one ECC queue created with a pattern which needs to be looked at in case of any issue.
-This is unlike probes, as there might be multiple ECC queues which need to be analyzed thus making troubleshooting tedious.
+But patterns are faster and make it easier to figure out what went wrong as there is only one ECC queue created with a pattern that needs to be looked at in case of any issue.
+This is unlike probes, as there might be multiple ECC queues that need to be analyzed, thus making troubleshooting tedious.

 The relationships created can be viewed through the dependency viewer in ServiceNow as depicted below:

 The above dependency map has been formed after performing a cloud discovery on an AWS account containing a Windows Server.

 Choosing a Global Software Development Partner to Accelerate Your Digital Strategy

 To be successful and outpace the competition, you need a software development partner that excels in exactly the type of digital projects you are now faced with accelerating, and in the most cost effective and optimized way possible.

 Any organization that maintains a CMDB wants the data within it to be as accurate as possible and updated at regular intervals, as this data is instrumental in making important decisions.
 Discovery should be used to populate the CMDB because it assures periodic updates in the CMDB and requires no human intervention once configured properly.
 Especially, with organizations using cloud environments, automation of processes to keep track of the IT resources could become exhausting, and discovery solves that problem.